CBIIT/p2p-datasci/index2.md

 ---
+layout: post
-title: Welcome
+title: >
+  Announcing the
-subtitle: to NCI’s Peer-to-Peer Remote Learning Exchange for Data Science
+  NCI Peer-to-Peer Remote Learning Exchange for Data Science!
+subtitle: A remote learning “matchmaking” service
 use-site-title: false
 bigimg: "/img/antibodies.jpg"
 ---

-Announcing the
-NCI Peer-to-Peer Remote Learning Exchange for Data Science!
-A remote learning “matchmaking” service

 Are you interested in learning about data science or helping your NCI peers learn?